The Mayor's Travels

 Town Clerk, Vivienne Prodger commented, "It's fitting that the Rushden Urban District Town chains have been gifted to Rushden Town Council and we will cherish them as part of Rushden's heritage."

 Town Mayor, Cllr Mrs Melanie Coleman added, "Today as Mayor, it was an great honour to receive back, the original Rushden town chains from East Northants Council."

 The historic artefacts will be placed on display at Rushden Hall and will be preserved and protected for many more years.

 Mayor's Easter Doorstep visit to Rushden Care Homes

-On the 29th March the Town Mayor, Cllr Mrs Melanie Coleman, gave a socially distanced doorstep visit to Redclyffe Care Home and MHA Rushden Park Nursing Home to hand-deliver Easter cards to residents and staff.
+On Monday 29th March the Town Mayor, Cllr Mrs Melanie Coleman, gave a socially distanced doorstep visit to Redclyffe Care Home and MHA Rushden Park Nursing Home to hand-deliver Easter cards to residents and staff.
 The Easter cards captured some of the spring floral displays from around Rushden and a special message from the Mayor.

 Rushden Town Council staff will be delivering the Mayor's Easter message to all care homes in Rushden throughout the week.

 Mayor visits Philip and Wendy Underwood on their Golden Wedding Anniversary